Defending From Physically-Realizable Adversarial Attacks Through Internal Over-Activation Analysis

-Adversarial attacks are widely studied methods capable of easily fooling the outcomes of neural models by adding input perturbations \cite{nakka_indirect_2020,metzen_universal_2017,DBLP:conf/iccv/XieWZZXY17,DBLP:journals/corr/SzegedyZSBEGF13}.
-However, in recent years, particular interest has been devoted to adversarial attacks aimed at controlling the output of deep learning models through physical adversarial objects or patches that lay in the environment.
+\paragraph{Physical adversarial attacks.} Adversarial attacks are widely studied methods capable of easily fooling neural models by adding imperceptible input perturbations \cite{nakka_indirect_2020,metzen_universal_2017,DBLP:conf/iccv/XieWZZXY17,DBLP:journals/corr/SzegedyZSBEGF13,rony2019decoupling,brau2022minimal}.
+However, in recent years, particular interest has been devoted to adversarial attacks aimed at controlling the output of DNNs through physical adversarial objects or patches.

-In this context, Athalye et al. \cite{pmlr-v80-athalye18b} presented the Expectation Over Transformations (EOT) paradigm, which allows crafting adversarial objects robust against real-world transformations, as scaling, translation, orientation, and illumination changes.
-Later, Brown et al. \cite{brown_adversarial_2018} proposed an attack method based on adversarial patches, which achieved great success as a means to study the real-world robustness of deep neural networks and generate new effective physical attacks \cite{9706854,braunegg2020apricot,DBLP:conf/eccv/WuLDG20,lee_physical_2019,NaturalisticHu2021}.
+In this context, Athalye et al. \shortcite{pmlr-v80-athalye18b} presented the Expectation Over Transformations (EOT) paradigm, which allows crafting adversarial objects robust against real-world transformations, as scaling, translation, orientation, and illumination changes.
+Later, Brown et al. \shortcite{brown_adversarial_2018} proposed an attack method based on adversarial patches, which achieved great success as a means to study the real-world robustness of DNNs and generate new effective physical attacks \cite{braunegg2020apricot,DBLP:conf/eccv/WuLDG20,9706854,lee_physical_2019,NaturalisticHu2021}.

 \paragraph{Defense methods.} To tackle the problem of physical attacks and digital adversarial patches, several defense methods have been proposed in the literature.
-For the sake of clarity, defense methods are divided in two main categories: \textit{adversarial training} and \textit{external tools}.
-The former aim at making a model more robust by re-training the network including attacked images and regularization terms \cite{saha_role_2020,metzen2021meta,rao2020adversarial,wu_defending_2020}.
+For the sake of clarity, we divide defense methods in two main categories: \textit{adversarial training} and \textit{external tools}.
+The former aims at making a model more robust by re-training the network including attacked images and regularization terms \cite{saha_role_2020,metzen2021meta,rao2020adversarial,wu_defending_2020}.
 These approaches significantly increase the training and testing efforts (especially when dealing with adversarial patches), without providing any mechanisms to notify their presence or masking their pixels.

-Adversarial training methods, such as the ones proposed in \cite{saha_role_2020,metzen2021meta,rao2020adversarial,wu_defending_2020}, perform regularization operations that significantly increase the training and testing efforts without making the model immune to new adversarial examples.
-Furthermore, they do not provide any mechanism to notify the presence of an adversarial input or mask the pixels that realize the attack, e.g., those belonging to an adversarial patch.